vinibas/ResultPattern/README.md

     => myService.Get().Match<Results<Ok, ProblemHttpResult>, Ok>(TypedResults.Ok));
 ```

-Again, the second parameter is optional, so it is omitted in the examples, returning a `ProblemDetails` object by default.
+Again, the second parameter is optional, so it is omitted in the examples, and may or may not return a ProblemDetails depending on the global configuration and the `useProblemDetails` parameter.

 The `Problem Details` standard is based on [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807), and the returned object is native to ASP.NET, as described in the [official documentation](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.problemdetails).
 The returned `ProblemDetails` object includes the following additional properties:
 - `isSuccess`: a fixed boolean with the value `false`;
 - `errors`: the list of error descriptions.

 Two filters are also included: `ActionResultFilter` for ASP.NET MVC and `ResultsResultFilter` for Minimal API.
-These filters ensure that if objects such as `Result`, `Error`, or `ResultResponse` are returned directly, they are properly converted into a `ResultResponseSuccess` or a `ProblemDetails`.
+These filters ensure that if objects such as `Result`, `Error`, or `ResultResponse` are returned directly, they are properly converted, if necessary, into a `ResultResponseSuccess`, a `ResultResponseError`, or a `ProblemDetails`.

 To facilitate validation in MVC applications, it is also possible to easily convert a `ModelState` into an `Error` object or an `IActionResult` with a `ProblemDetails` using the extension methods `ModelStateToError` and `ToProblemDetailsActionResult`.